Salvation Only For Jehovah's Witnesses

 "What religion a man shall have is a historical accident, quite as much as what language he shall speak."
 George Santayana 'Life of Reason' - Volume 'Reason in Religion' p.5

-There are 12 classical world religions and over 34,000 Christian sects .
-Most of these say that salvation requires following their particular God.
-The extremist sects say that belonging to their particular sect is a requirement for salvation.
-If you are a Witness, imagine for a second that the Watchtower Society is not the true religion.
+If you are a Watchtower follower, imagine for a second that Jehovah's Witnesses do not represent the true religion.
 Do you think it fair that God is going to destroy you for being part of the wrong religion?
 As the Watchtower discourages active examination of other beliefs, would it be fair that you will shortly die for not finding the correct one?

-Is the Witness that grows up in America listening to immoral 'pop' music more righteous than the Baptist missionary in Indonesia?
+Is the teenage Jehovah's Witness in the United States of America that listens to immoral "pop" music more righteous than the Baptist missionary in Indonesia?
 Should the Nepalese monk, isolated from the world and Bible be destroyed for living the life of abstinence that he truly believed and was indoctrinated to understand was the way to achieve oneness with God?

-When a religion teaches absolute truth, it makes sense anyone not believing this truth is worshipping falsehood.
+When a religion teaches absolute truth, it may make sense anyone not believing this truth is worshipping falsehood.
 Anyone not worshipping Jehovah is worshipping Satan, and so deserves destruction.
+This would only be fair if this truth was consistent and accessible.
 If truth is easy to understand and God attracts his sheep, there is no excuse not to follow it.
 The flaw in this reasoning is that no Organization teaches absolute truth.
 Jehovah's Witnesses certainly do not teach it.
-In its short 130 year history the Watchtower Society has changed its teachings so substantially that they have no right to claim a unique ability to understand truth.
+In its short 140 year history, Watchtower has changed its teachings so substantially that they have no right to claim a unique ability to understand truth.
 It is illogical to state God gave Russell the many wrong teachings that the Watchtower later had to reject.

 In Bible times, God indicated whom he was using through powerful signs.
 He spoke directly to Abraham and provided powerful miracles through Moses.
 First century Christians witnessed God personally speaking in approval of his son and watched Jesus heal the sick and raise the dead.
 The apostles and other Christians continued to display such powerful works.
 Jehovah's Witnesses have never produced a powerful sign of any kind to assist identify their Organization as approved today.